HTTP3D/WalkTheWeb/README.md

 or ask me a question or provide feedback on Discord: https://discord.com/invite/MW7MG2t

-We welcome participation - Want to help code WTW??
+We welcome your participation - Want to help code WalkTheWeb (WTW)??
 Build a Plugin for WTW??
 Create 3D Models??
+Quickly create custom 3D Stores for your customers??
 Make Money???
 Connect with me on Discord.

 BabylonJS: https://www.babylonjs.com